 While many of NASA's advanced propulsion concepts are decades from being achieved, the foundation of fusion propulsion is already being built.
 When other technologies are available to make a Mars mission possible, it could be a fusion-powered spacecraft that ferries us there.
 By mid-21st century, trips to Mars may become as routine as trips to the International Space Station.

-For more information on fusion propulsion and other advanced propulsion concepts, check out the links on the next page.
+For more information on fusion propulsion and other advanced propulsion concepts, check out the links below.